 New England Baptist Hospital (NEBH) is an orthopedic specialty hospital.
-There are 16 operating rooms for our 118 bed hospital.
+There are 16 operating rooms for our 118 bed hospital, we also staff an ambulatory surgery center in Dedham, MA.
 Sports medicine, joint replacement, and spine surgery are the three primary areas of focus.
 The radiology department images and treats a full range of sports injuries in both professional and amateur athletes.
 We participate in the care of the Celtics NBA Basketball team, as well as a variety of collegiate and high school athletes.
 Diagnostic and therapeutic arthrograms are performed daily.

 More joint replacements are performed at NEBH than at any other hospital in New England.
 The radiology department images the spectrum of primary and revision arthroplasties, along with their attendant complications.
 The majority of these are hip, knee, and shoulder implants.
 Joint aspirations and therapeutic procedures are performed daily.
 We routinely image pathology around joint replacements and employ carefully-developed imaging protocols to minimize hardware-associated artifacts.